InfinityPR/RPGpvp/README.md

 <img width="488" height="330" alt="image" src="https://github.com/user-attachments/assets/9d508eb7-497c-4d1d-9234-66b0190f7cd4" />

 Upon typing /pvp you will be prompted with the image above.
+You can choose an online player and select your gamemode.